 Let the Children March by Monica Clark-Robinson

 The internet is never short on resources.
-However, sometimes you can find yourself in a sea of all the wrong search engine results.
+Sometimes you can find yourself in a sea of all the wrong search engine results.
 Have no fear, no search engine needed here!
 We have weeded out all the fluff to find the nuts and bolts of how to educate your kids about racism from the eyes of professional educators.

 We Are Not Equal: Understanding Racial Divide by Carol Anderson and Tonya Bolden